andreahayward/AHReadMe/README.md

 # Easy ReadMe Generator

     ## Application Description
-    A quick and easy way to create a ReadMe file for your project.
+    A quick and easy way to generate a ReadMe file for your project or application.

     ## Table of Contents
     * [Installation](#installation)